Dead Men are Dangerous

-Dead Men are Dangerous is a 1939 British noir crime film directed by Harold French and starring Robert Newton, Betty Lynne, John Warwick, and Peter Gawthorne.
-It was released in the U.S. as Dangerous Masquerade.
+Dead Men are Dangerous (U.S. title: Dangerous Masquerade) is a 1939 British noir crime film directed by Harold French and starring Robert Newton, Betty Lynne, John Warwick, and Peter Gawthorne.
+It was written by Victor Kendall, Vernon J. Clancey and Harry Hughes based on the story "Hidden" by H.C.
+Armstrong, and produced as a quota quickie at Welwyn Studios.

 Its plot concerns an unsuccessful writer who is wrongly accused of a murder.

 Plot

-Penniless and debt ridden writer Aylmer Franklyn happens upon a dead man lying under the branch of a tree, apparently killed during a violent storm.
+Penniless and debt-ridden writer Aylmer Franklyn happens upon a dead man lying under the branch of a tree, apparently killed during a violent storm.
 Swapping clothes and identities with the corpse seems like a way out of his troubles, and Franklyn even attends his own inquest; but little does he know the man had a criminal history and he soon finds the police on his trail.